2019 Best Online Colleges for Music Degrees

-Online music degrees are offered at 4 online colleges at a variety of degree levels, but an associate or bachelor's degree in music is usually the first step toward forming an academic foundation for a music career.
-Our list of the top online music schools highlights 6 schools which offer both affordable tuitions and high-quality academic experiences.
+Online music degrees are offered at 5 online colleges at a variety of degree levels, but an associate or bachelor's degree in music is usually the first step toward forming an academic foundation for a music career.
+Our list of the best online music schools highlights the 6 top schools, based on tuition rates and alumni salaries provided by PayScale.
 General coursework for online music degrees includes classes such as music theory, music interpretation, ear training, and composition.
 Before enrolling in an online music program, students should make sure that their schools are accredited by a regional accrediting body.

 Comprehensive List of Accredited Online Schools - Music Degrees ( 4)

 A career in music is most often associated with being a performer.
 Musicians and vocalists perform in careers that range from short-term gigs on a freelance basis to performing as a member of a symphony orchestra under a seasonal contract.
 A successful career in musical performance requires not only talent and skill, but also a firm knowledge of music and music theory.
 Music performers must continually practice and train to hone their skills for jobs.
 While a career in music is typically associated with playing an instrument, singing or performing, the field of music offers a variety of occupations.

 For example, music production degrees are interdisciplinary programs that introduce students to the technical and artistic skills for turning raw music into a quality recording.
 In school recording studios, students learn how to use digital and analog recording systems, as well as software like ProTools to edit and create music.
 Most programs also include coursework in liberal arts in addition to classes in music theory, where students learn how to compose their own scores, compositions, and songs.
 Marketing classes discuss postproduction issues like artist branding, sales, and public relations.

 Students seeking an introduction to the basic principles of music performance, business, or education may find a good fit in the online music associate degree.